 If the signal can’t reach the whole house even from a centralized location, you can use WiFi extenders to expand the covered area.
 WiFi extenders can pick up the signal and re-transmit it like a second antenna, or they can create a mesh network that distributes the signal to specific points.

 Modems and routers are usually combined into one machine these days and are usually leased to users by their Internet service provider (ISP).
 Updates to their drivers and firmware, the software inside them that does all the work, are usually sent automatically when they are available.
 It never hurts to check, though, which you can do on your service provider’s website.

 If you own your own modem and router, you need to update it yourself.
 You can go to the manufacturer’s website to check for updates, or use a driver update app.

 Every device on your network uses a little bit of bandwidth, and it all adds up.
 Your Internet service provider has a portal that will have a list of all the devices connected to your network, from PCs to light bulbs.
 You can also get a wireless network watcher dedicated to the task.
 This can help you detect unwanted intruders and monitor your own home use.
 Keeping an eye on what devices are on your network can also help keep it from getting overloaded when guests visit.

 Setting up your guest WiFi network is simple.

 A reliable Internet service provider takes care of most of these things for you.
 If you lease your modem/router from your ISP, you can be sure it will always be updated.
 Users should also have simple access to their device list and data use when their ISP is a solid provider.
 Even with a custom router, you should be able to access your router settings quickly and easily.

 How do you know if you have the best Internet available in your area?
-You compare plans and prices by putting your zip code here or calling 1-833-933-2468.
+You compare Internet plans and prices by putting your zip code into Compare Internet or calling 1-833-933-2468.
 Before your next guests come over, make sure you have a network that’s available for them and safe for you!